KishoreVB70/Sage-Sample/readme.md

 # Pre requisites
 - To understand and utilize this tutorial you need to have the understanding of:
 	- Basic knowledge of developing smart contracts in Solidity
+	- Basic experience with Remix IDE
 	- Working with Celo Alfajores testnet
-	- Basic experience using metamask and Remix IDE
 ---
 # Requirements
-- Node Js
 - Metamask
 - Celo Alfajores testnet
 ---